 The metadata could include patient name, date of birth, injury details, which area of the body was X-rayed – in addition to the same tags that the file had.
 This makes it incredibly useful for doctors to pull up the relevant information for reference.

-If you want a more straightforward side-by-side comparison, take a look at this table that compares object storage vs file storage:
+If you want a more straightforward side-by-side comparison, take a look at this table that compares object-based storage vs file storage:

 |OBJECT STORAGE||FILE STORAGE|